 At the end of the two rotations, students are invited to prepare rotation reports in the form of scientific manuscripts and to present their projects orally during a seminar (BIM6035).

-Still little known in Québec, laboratory rotations are common in American universities.
+Still little known in Quebec, the concept of laboratory rotations is common in most American universities.
 They are an integral part of the M.Sc. program in systems Biology because of the many advantages they offer.
-Laboratory rotations allow students to:

 © 2019 - IRIC | Université de Montréal